bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 After a moment, Freya&rsquo;s mouth was empty, and Merlin&rsquo;s hands returned to their casual roaming across her body.
 Looking down at her, Merlin&rsquo;s eyes twinkled.

 &ldquo;I have an idea,&rdquo; Merlin chuckled.
 Freya hoped that this idea involved a performance.
-They hadn&rsquo;t had any observers since the they had to stop in the middle because Lancelot orgasmed all over Gwen&rsquo;s face and favorite dress.
+They hadn&rsquo;t had any observers since they had to stop in the middle because Lancelot orgasmed all over Gwen&rsquo;s face and favorite dress.
 Even if they couldn&rsquo;t do obvious magic, they could at least show affection.
 It always made Freya sad when she saw Lancelot and Gwen, casually hold hands, at a quiet moment, knowing that she couldn&rsquo;t do the same to Merlin, unless in private.

 Merlin continued, &ldquo;I will trust Leon if stands up to *Arthur*, after seeing me as dangerous&rdquo;.
 Merlin spat Arthur&rsquo;s name, as if was poison to his system.
 Freya wrapped her hands around Merlin&rsquo;s arm, hoping to comfort him, waiting for him to continue.

-Merlin then started tapping his hands up and down the inside of Freya&rsquo;s thigh, tickling all of the most sensitive parts of her legs, taking advantage of her arousal, to slide his fingers across her skin.
+Merlin then started tapping his hands up and down the inside of Freya&rsquo;s thigh, tickling the most sensitive parts of her legs, taking advantage of her arousal, to slide his fingers across her skin.

 Freya squealed, rocking her hips to make it easier for Merlin to access her clit.
 Merlin, smirked, avoiding the one place that he knew would give maximum pleasure, with practiced ease.